Docs

 For projective or training changes:

-• Test TrainingConfig logging and validation metrics when changing the trainer.
+• Test TrainingConfig logging, validation metrics, and the allow_bottom_unreachable escape hatch when changing the trainer.

 For deployment changes: